berserank/CS6910-A3/README.md

 https://www.kaggle.com/code/adityanandakishore/cs6910-a3-ipynb

 For evaluation purposes, I have made a model.py file, that can help with the same. model.py contains the following functions.
 Please note that I have implemented wandb only in Kaggle Notebook but not in model.py, you will be able to see the results, but won't be able to log it.
+For logging the data, please follow the comments in the Kaggle Notebook.

+In case the code in model.py appears too crowded, I have provided comments in the Kaggle version of the code.

 - trainIters : This function will train the model based on the given hyper-parameters.
 Setting Attention = False will not be necessary as it is the default value.
 This function gives out val accuracy as the output after training the entire model
 - infer : This function infers the built model over test data and stores the predictions in the given file(given log = True)